3 Ways to organize your goals for this year.

 What strategy from today’s post are you going to try first?

 Maybe I didn’t mention your favourite way to set goals.

 Either way, let me know by leaving a comment below right now.

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually over zoom.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually over Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
 She uses her love of teaching to reduce clutter, in your home, office, mind and time.
-If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
+If you’re in a difficult transition Julie can coach you to break free of emotional clutter constraining you from living life on your terms.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at email@example.com